ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/using/rewrites.md

 http://service1<span style="color:red">/backend-api/</span><span style="color:green">foo/bar</span>
 </code>

-To prevent $productName$ rewrite the matched prefix to `/` by default, it can be configured to not change the prefix as it forwards a request to the upstream service.
+To prevent Emissary rewrite the matched prefix to `/` by default, it can be configured to not change the prefix as it forwards a request to the upstream service.
 To do that, specify an empty `rewrite` directive:

 - `rewrite: ""`